 The external members, through the Board of Directors, the Audit & Supervisory Board and the meetings composed of all external members (hereinafter referred to as the "external member meetings") respectively, mutually coordinate with internal audits, auditing by Audit & Supervisory Board Members and accounting audits as well as supervise and audit the internal control system.
 Specifically, they periodically receive reports on the following at the meeting of the Board of Directors and the Audit & Supervisory Board, respectively: results of the internal audits and internal audit plans, results of auditing by the Audit & Supervisory Board and audit implementation plans, summary of management letters by Independent Auditors, assessment results with regards to the internal control system in accordance with the Financial Instruments and Exchange Act of Japan, the operational status of compliance programs, and other matters regarding the structure and management of internal controls.
-At the external member meetings, External Directors, Audit & Supervisory Board Members and Independent Auditors mutually exchange information and opinions regarding the policy of audits.
+At the external member meetings, External Directors, (i) Audit & Supervisory Board Members mutually exchange information and opinions regarding the activities of Fulltime Audit & Supervisory Board Members External Directors, and (ii) Audit & Supervisory Board Members and Independent Auditors mutually exchange information and opinions regarding the policy of audits.
+Fulltime Audit & Supervisory Board Members, at their discretion, hold a meeting to exchange opinions beforehand among the External Directors and Audit & Supervisory Board Members on certain important matters to be discussed at meetings of the Board of Directors, in order to provide External Board Members with sufficient information for effective discussion at meetings of the Board of Directors.